Non melanoma skin cancer

 To spot skin cancer early it helps to know how your skin normally looks.
 That way, you'll notice any changes more easily.

-To look at areas you can’t see easily, you could try using a hand held mirror and reflect your skin onto another mirror.
+To look at areas you can’t easily see, you could try using a hand held mirror and reflect your skin onto another mirror.
 Or you could get your partner or a friend to look.
 This is very important if you're regularly outside in the sun for work or leisure.

 You can take a photo of anything that doesn't look quite right.
-If you can it's a good idea to put a ruler or tape measure next to the abnormal area when you take the photo.
+If you can then it's a good idea to put a ruler or tape measure next to the abnormal area when you take a photo.
 This gives you a more accurate idea about its size and can help you tell if it's changing.
-You can then show these pictures to your doctor.
+You can then show these photos to your doctor.

 Most skin cancers are caused by exposure to the sun.
 There are some other factors that can increase your risk.